Region Leadership

 ACTIVE SINCE 2020

 His connection to Porsche traces back to Germany’s Black Forest, where in 2017 he rented a 911 & drove the same roads he grew up on.
-That experience reshaped how he thought about cars & led him to PCA-LA.
-It continues to inform his focus on inclusive, well-structured events that balance driving, social connection & variety without feeling forced.
+That experience reshaped how he thought about cars, & it continues to inform his direction for PCA-LA: more activity, more visibility & more ways for members to feel part of the club.

 Past President — Steve Nguyen